inconshreveable/slt/README.md

 # Building it
 Just cd into the directory and "go build".
 It requires Go 1.1+.

+# Testing it
+Just cd into the directory and "go test".

 # Stability
 I run slt in production handling hundreds of thousands of connections daily.